rodrigopivi/aida/readme.md

 <img alt="Become a Patron!" src="https://c5.patreon.com/external/logo/become_a_patron_button.png" width="170" />
 </a>
 <br/><br/>
-Designing and maintaining chatito takes time and effort, if it was usefull for you, please consider making a donation and share the abundance! :)
+Designing and maintaining aida takes time and effort, if it was usefull for you, please consider making a donation and share the abundance! :)
 </p>

 <hr />